spaceo/-chrome-extension-copy-forecast-task-and-project-ids/README.md

-# Copy Jira task id
+# Copy Forecast project and task id

-Simple extension that copies the current jira task id
+Simple extension that copies the current forecast project and task id